 Administration – associated court filing fee - $360.00

-Administration Without a Will – associated court filing fee - $360.00
+Administration With Will Annex – associated court filing fee - $360.00

 Heirship – associated court filing fee - $360.00